 The University of Leeds dates from 1904, and is a member of the Russell Group of leading universities.
 It is one of the biggest universities in the UK, and the campus is located in the heart of a vibrant, affordable and multicultural city.
 Campus facilities and student support services at Leeds are excellent.
 With a student population of over 30,000 students, Leeds offers a very wide range of subjects as degree courses across nine faculties, including Medicine, Engineering, Business, Social Sciences and Arts.
 Leeds has a very strong international reputation for the high quality of its academic teaching and research output.
 Leeds graduates are highly sought after by employers across the globe.
 The buildings on the campus are very diverse, but the ones most photographed are the Great Hall, used for University graduation ceremonies and large events, and the art deco Parkinson Building, with its tall, white tower.
 Leeds is a very popular university, and the entry requirements are on the website: www.leeds.ac.uk.

-- Cultural study visit: ‘Arcades and elegance’.
+– City visit (Discovery focus): ‘Arcades and elegance’.
 This is a rather different sort of study visit!
 Leeds is known as a great shopping centre, and it’s home to five major shopping arcades, four built just before 1900, the fifth in 2012.
 Here we’re going to be looking at the arcades in two different ways: firstly, as an art form; secondly, as a means of creating effective retail opportunities in the 21st century.

 York (population: 150,000)